joebywan/joebywan.github.io/_posts/2023-1-13--My-Job-hunting-tips.md

     1. What did you do?
     1. What did you use to do it?
     1. What benefit did it provide the business/client/team?
 (Focus on money or time saved)
-- If you have a job description to work from, include keywords from the JD to draw attention, or get you through automated analysis.
+- If you have a job description(JD) to work from, include keywords from it to draw attention, or get you through automated analysis.
 - Even if you are a creative type, don't over-format the version you send people.
 When put through automated analysis, the extra formatting usually breaks it and comes through as gibberish.
 - You'll be tempted to include a blurb about hard working, team player etc, it's just fluff wasting space.
 Use it to list roles you're interested in, work you're interested in instead.
 - Always be updating your LinkedIn & Resume while you have a role.
 When you leave you won't remember everything of value you achieved in your time, consider it a living document that should be tended to regularly instead of only unearthed when you're commencing a job hunt.